 the spouse or civil partner of anyone in (b) or (c)

 The chart in the attached pdf illustrates the meaning of relative for this purpose:

 A loan is any form of credit, not just a cash loan, so this can include goods or services supplied at market value to the employee where the cash collection period exceeds that given to normal customers.
-If the goods or services are provided at
+If the goods or services

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 Read full article